 Pro tip: If the soil is sandy or has a lot of clay, dig an area much larger than what you will need for the hole, working in a fair amount of rotted manure or finished compost.
 Do not add fertilizer to the hole, as this encourages the tree roots to stay in this nutrient-rich zone instead of branching out in the surrounding soil to “look” for food.

 Get the best tree care service at an affordable price

 How to Plant a Fruit Tree

 The drawing below summarizes the major steps, with many additional details added below.

 - Tree support & ties

 - Fencing if you have deer or rabbits in the area

-First, a heads-up: Planting is easier if you have help from someone else but can be accomplished with only one person.
+First, a heads-up: Planting is easier if you have help from someone else, but it can be accomplished with only one person.

 Bare-root trees: Put the roots in a bucket of water in a shaded location for 1 to 2 hours prior to planting.
 Trim off any broken or damaged roots.